 You can create segments for:

-💡 When emailing your top customers, consider offering a special VIP offer.
+💡 When emailing your VIP customers, consider offering a special VIP offer.
 This shows that you reward loyalty and gives them another season to shop with you on Black Friday.

 Review your Black Friday email campaign calendar

 💡 If you haven’t already planned for your November and December campaigns, do it now!
-Create an editorial calendar that includes key campaigns so everyone in the organization can be prepared for them as they come up.
+Create a calendar that includes key campaigns so everyone in the organization can be prepared for them as they come up.

 Set up your Black Friday and Cyber Monday email campaigns

-This is super important to prepare in advance since you won’t only need one single email.
-You’ll need an entire campaign, which should have at least three emails and start at least one week before Black Friday.
+It is extremely important to prepare in advance since you won’t send just one email.
+You most likely want to have at least three emails and start at least one week before Black Friday.